-If there is a conflict between the language of a Permit Condition and the language of a Permit Attachment, where the Attachment includes text provided by the Permittee that is not expressly written by the NMED, then the language of the Permit Condition shall control the language in the Permit Attachment.
-This Permit and 40 CFR §§ 264, 266 and 268 establish the minimum requirements for the design, construction, operation, and maintenance of the Facility.
-Any language in an Attachment, which states or implies discretion to not comply with the minimum requirements of this Permit or 40 CFR § 270.32(b)(1) is not effective and the requirements of this Permit and 40 CFR § 270.32(b)(1) shall control.
+If there is a conflict between the language of a Permit Condition and the language of a Permit Attachment, then the language of the Permit Condition shall control the language in the Permit Attachment.
+This Permit and 40 CFR § 264, 266 and 268 establish the minimum requirements for the design, construction, operation, and maintenance of the Facility.
+Any language in an attachment, which states or implies discretion to not comply with the minimum requirements of this Permit or 40 CFR § 270.32(b)(1) is not effective and the requirements of this Permit and 40 CFR § 270.32(b)(1) shall control.